ravi0991/90DaysOfDevOps/2026/day-37/day-37-revision.md

 - Manage containers/images → ✅ Can Do
 - Image layers & caching → ⚠️ Shaky
 - Write Dockerfile → ✅ Can Do
-- CMD vs ENTRYPOINT → ⚠️ Shaky
+- CMD vs ENTRYPOINT → ✅ Can Do
 - Build & tag image → ✅ Can Do
 - Volumes (named + bind) → ✅ Can Do
 - Networking → ✅ Can Do